renzlaurennn/TIP-ACADEMIC-OUTPUT/README.md

-# Technological Institute of the Philippines (T.I.P) - Grading System
+# Technological Institute of the Philippines

- A python program for grading assessment for T.I.P Manila.
+An Programming Exercise for Basic Python Programming